 If you don’t mind sleeping on hard surfaces, a cheap $10 sleeping pad should be fine.
 You can even use tricks like piling a bunch of leaves under your tent before pitching to make a natural cushioning layer.

 For extra comfort though, pay a bit more for a good, self-inflating sleeping pad.
-These can also be found for cheap but the brand-name ones will run upwards of $150 or more.
+These can also be found for cheap but the top brand-name ones like the Therm-a-Rest NeoAir will run upwards of $150 or more.